-(Certification areas: Art, Biological Science, English, French, Mathematics, Music, Physics, Social Studies, Spanish, and Theater)
+(Certification areas: Art, Biological Science, Chemistry, English, French, Mathematics, Music, Physics, Social Studies, Spanish, and Theater)

-After completing all coursework and state licensure requirements, this concentration allows out to teach the subject matter of your endorsement (e.g. English) and only that subject at all grade levels.
+After completing all coursework and state licensure requirements, this concentration allows you to teach the subject matter of your endorsement (e.g. English) and only that subject at all grade levels.
 In practice, you will likely teach your subject in departmentalized grades 5 – 12.
-In conjunction with the following academic departments, the Rutgers MAT offers certification in Art, Biological Science, Chemistry, English, French, Mathematics, Music, Physics, Social Studies, Spanish, and Theater.

 Clinical Practice Requirements and Deadlines:

 Students must apply for the fieldwork courses (Clinical Practice 1 and Clinical Practice 2) by February 1 in order to continue with courses in September (Fall semester).
 The program will secure the placement location for the student.

 Students must also complete the following (in any order):